atabekmad/magazin/PROBLEMS.md

 ###  Signup Page:
 * Passwords aren't validated.
 User is able to enter almost anything including whitespaces and non-latin symbols.
 * Whitespace characters don't get stripped off in the EmailField of Signup and Login pages.
+* Feature/Bug - only 1 account is allowed to be registered.

 ###  Login Page:
 * Same as with Signup page.
 No password validation.